AliHosam20/QuickMed/FINAL_SUMMARY.md

 **Industry Insights:**
 - **Healthcare Technology:** Understood the unique challenges in medical software development
 - **Security Requirements:** Learned about data protection and privacy in healthcare
-- **Scalability Planning:** Gained insight into designing systems that can grow

 #### **If you started again, would there be anything you would do differently?**
 **Yes, several things:**